🔴Is Trump About To Start A War? 2025-10-22 18:06

 And I had it for two days.

-Uh-and I remember it was the first time I went back to my parents.
+And I remember it was the first time I went back to my parents.

 Can we please return this?

-They were expensive too.
+They were expensive, too.

 Yeah.

-Yeah, that yeah, back in the what was it, late nineties or early two thousands?
+Yeah, back in the late 90s, early 2000s?

-Late nineties.
+Late 90s?

 Yeah.

-That's uh that was a lot of coin, dude.
+That was a lot of cooling, dude.

 It sucked.